Ranked Enumeration of Conjunctive Query Results: Lower Bounds

 \subsection{Beyond Logarithmic Delay}

-Next, we examine whether the logarithmic factor that we obtain in the delay of~\autoref{thm:main} can be removed for ranked enumeration.
+Next, we examine whether the logarithmic factor that we obtain in the delay of \autoref{thm:main} can be removed for ranked enumeration.
 In other words, is it possible to achieve constant delay enumeration while keeping the preprocessing time small, even for simple ranking functions?
 To reason about this, we need to describe the {\em $X+Y$ sorting} problem.

 Given two lists of $n$ numbers, $X = \langle x_1, x_2, \dots, x_{n} \rangle$ and $Y = \langle y_1, y_2, \dots, y_{n} \rangle$, we want to enumerate all $n^2$ pairs $(x_i, y_j)$ in ascending order of their sum $x_i + y_j$.
 This classic problem has a trivial $O(n^2 \log n)$ algorithm that materializes all $n^2$ pairs and sorts them.
 However, it remains an open problem whether the pairs can be enumerated faster in the RAM model.
 Fredman~\cite{fredman1976good} showed that $O(n^2)$ comparisons suffice in the nonuniform linear decision tree model, but it remains open whether this can be converted into an $O(n^2)$-time algorithm in the real RAM model.
-Steiger and Streinu~\cite{steiger1995pseudo} gave a simple algorithm that takes $O(n^2 \log n)$ time while using only $O(n^2)$ comparisons. \begin{mdframed} \begin{conjecture} [\cite{bremner2006necklaces, open}] {\em $X+Y$ sorting} does not admit an $O(n^2)$ time algorithm. \end{conjecture} \end{mdframed}
+Steiger and Streinu~\cite{steiger1995pseudo} gave a simple algorithm that takes $O(n^2 \log n)$ time while using only $O(n^2)$ comparisons.